clareharney/literary-capstone/README.md

 HTML
 CSS

-## Database

 ## Installation and Setup

-Clone this repository as well as the database repository linked above.
-You will need to have npm installed on your machine
+To clone this repository, you will need to have npm installed on your machine.

 ## Installation
 ```bash
 npm install
 ```

+## Database Initialization